gkret123/bicycle-blind-spot/README.md

 ## Install

 (Optional) Install system dependencies first (Debian/Ubuntu/Raspberry Pi OS):
 ```bash
 sudo apt update
 sudo xargs -a apt-requirements.txt apt install -y
 ```
+> **Disclaimer:** `apt-requirements.txt` was generated from a development machine using `apt-mark showmanual`.
+Package availability and exact names may vary across Debian/Ubuntu/Raspberry Pi OS versions, so you may need to adjust the list for your specific system.

 Then set up the Python environment:
 ```bash